-Joint Data Center on Forced Displacement (World Bank-UNHCR)
+Joint Data Center on Forced Displacement, World Bank-UNHCR

 The Joint Data Center on Forced Displacement, a partnership between the World Bank and UNHCR, aims to improve the availability and quality of data on forcibly displaced persons with a particular focus on socio-economic data in protracted displacement situations.
-The Center is currently in the process of developing guidance material for national household surveys that include forcibly displaced persons (refugees, IDPs, etc.).
-The material will cover survey design, data collection, data analysis and dissemination.
+The Center has developed guidance material for national household surveys that include forcibly displaced persons (refugees, IDPs, etc.).
+The material covers survey design, data collection, data analysis and dissemination.
 This work is undertaken jointly with and under the umbrella of the Expert Group on Refugee and IDP Statistics.
 Moreover, the JDC is supporting ongoing work that aims to develop international standards on statelessness statistics.
 At country level, the JDC is also investing its financial and technical resources to include IDPs and/or refugees in national household surveys of a number of countries.